agavemountain/opensource-projects/README.md

 # opensource-projects
-A monorepo of all of my hardware and software examples and small prjoects
+A monorepo of all of my hardware and software examples and small prjoects.
+My github repositories have grown in numbers, so I've decided to organize the smallest projects into this mono repository and delete all of the individual repositories.

 ## [Docker Examples](docker-examples/README.md)